-3rd once your account at FEMA Grants Portal is approved, submit your RPA by January 6th.
+3rd once your account at FEMA Grants Portal is approved, submit your RPA by the deadline for your designated area.
 Do not wait for your SBA determination letter to submit your RPA.
 If the Small Business Administration approves your loan for permanent work, then accept it.
 But, if the application is denied by SBA, or if the loan is insufficient, then continue with the Grants Portal process.

 Lastly, you must provide FEMA with your SBA denial letter if you are claiming public assistance for permanent work costs.
 So be sure to keep it in your records.